 - In January 1931, Gandhiji was released from prison and met Irwin.
-After this meeting, Gandhiji called off the CDM and went to London for negotiating India’s Freedom.
+After this meeting, Gandhiji called off the CDM and went to London to negotiate India’s Freedom.

 Key Significance of the Salt Satyagraha

-- Participation of Marginalized section of Society: Salt March brought a lot of people including women and the depressed classes directly in touch with the freedom movement.
+- Participation in the Marginalized section of Society: The Salt March brought a lot of people including women and the depressed classes directly in touch with the freedom movement.